mattlean/lean-js-app-starter/docs/browser/developing.md

 * `lint:js` or `lint`: Lint JavaScript with [ESLint](https://eslint.org)
 * `lint:styles`: Lint CSS and Sass with [stylelint](https://stylelint.io)

 Instead of only using these scripts, it is highly recommended that you enable plugins/extensions in your code editor to allow it to lint JavaScript with ESLint and styles with stylelint.

-#### Sublime Text
-*TODO...*
+Details on how to set this up for Sublime Text can be found in the ["Sublime Text" documentation](../sublime_text.md).

 #### Configuration
 If you want to configure the linters, you can edit the following files: